zzt93/syncer/README.md

 ### Used In Production
 - For search data sync
 - For auth data sync
-- For data recovery: In case of drop table mistakenly, or you know where to start & end
+- For data recovery: In case of drop entity mistakenly, or you know where to start & end

 ## TODO
 [See Issue 1](https://github.com/zzt93/syncer/issues/1)